Truinto/CultOfTheLamb-Truinto/README.md

 FAQ
 -----------
 Q: My controller can't go right? \
 A: If you press F10 it opens a report box.
 This prevents right movement for some reason.
 Press F10 again to fix it.
-If you need to mod's menu a lot, I recommend setting a different hotkey (like F11).
+If you need the mod menu a lot, I recommend setting a different hotkey (like F11).

 Build
 -----------